michaelcale/books/books/go/0190-defer/010-defer-basics.md

 @file defer_basics4.go output sha1:25e79d5067349dde1475059fac942d1e34977098 goplayground:FHb-GI09tOV

-Finally, a `defer` statement is generally used operations that often occur together.
+Finally, a `defer` statement is generally used for operations that often occur together.
 For example:
 - open and close a file
 - connect and disconnect
 - lock and unlock a mutex